thedjbuntin/ImGuiSFMLMusicPlayer/MusicPlayer/music/README.txt

 ---

 MP3 will not work due to Patent issues.

-Please use one of the below formats:
+Please use:

-*.ogg	(recommended)
+*.ogg

+---

+I've limited the program to only take .ogg files just to make the file checking easier (it would throw lots of errors and crash due other files like pngs)
+You can easily code the program to accept the following files by removing the limitation to only .ogg and replacing it with some check to exclude the jpg/png art:

 *.wav
 *.flac
 *.aiff